open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 }
 ```

-Interesting, the test should be green... but it's not :thinking: Let's take a look.
+Interesting, the test should be green... but it's not 🤔 Let's take a look.

 ```
 ✖ has a static shadowDom